-The School's DSL is Samantha Taylor who is a member of the Pastoral Leadership Team.
+The School's DSL is Samantha Taylor who is a member of the Pastoral Leadership Team and attendee at the Executive Group meetings.

-There are three DDSL's who, along with the DSL, form the Designated Safeguarding Team (DST).
+There are five DDSL's who, along with the DSL, form the Designated Safeguarding Team (DST).
 This ensures there is the required cover for the role at all times.
 Reports should be made to a member of the DST in the absence of the DSL.
 The Safeguarding Team's contact details can be found on the Key Contacts page at the start of this policy.